 Before we get into the whys and hows, let’s briefly explore what you can expect when booking a practical test the old-fashioned way.

-Learners often find that they only have access to test appointments that are months in the future.
-In fact, the average wait time for a practical test sits around the 2 month mark.
+Learners usually only have access to test appointments that are months in the future.
+In fact, the average wait time for a practical test sits around the 2-3 month mark.
 What gives?!
 Well, learning to drive is a pretty popular pursuit.
 Think about how many people across the country are learning to drive at the same time as you.
 That’s a lot of competition for those precious time slots!

-In addition to this, the DVSA run a fairly rigorous and by-the-book operation.
+In addition to this, the DVSA run a rigorous and by-the-book operation.
 They’re not like that trendy restaurant that doesn’t take reservations but might just be able to squeeze you in at the bar because the host appreciates that your outfit matches the vibe.
-Appointments are released months in advance, and if you can’t find one that suits your schedule, you’ll at least be offered their sincerest apologies.
-Oh wait, no, scratch that last part—they actually couldn’t give a hoot.
+Appointments are released months in advance, and if you can’t find one that suits your schedule, you’ll be at a dead-end…

 Good things come to those who wait (and all that), but if you’ve put a lot of time and energy into learning to drive, having to wait ages to sit the test is very frustrating.
 It also won’t be helpful if you’re feeling nervous about the test!
 However you look at it, earning a licence is a big deal.
 No one enjoys having to delay something so special!

-A particular group of people who really appreciate an early driving test are those who have recently failed a test.
-Chances are, if you’re at this point, you’re basically test-ready and simply failed because of a silly mistake (remember—most people don’t pass on their first attempt!).
+A particular group of people who really appreciate an early driving test are those who have recently failed one.
+If that sounds like you, chances are you’re basically test-ready and simply failed because of a silly mistake (remember: most people don’t pass on their first attempt!).
 You probably only need a quick refresher course before you’re ready to get back on that horse.
 Having to go back to the end of the line to wait for a test appointment is no good at all.